Charles Johnes Moore: World War II

-At the outbreak of World War II, Moore was in command of the Cruiser Philadelphia on Atlantic convoy duty since 5 September 1941.
-Because of the stranding, Moore had failed selection for admiral and back to Washington on 15 August 1942.
+At the outbreak of World War II, Moore was in command of the Cruiser Philadelphia on Atlantic convoy duty since September 5, 1941.
+Because of the stranding, Moore had failed selection for admiral and traveled back to Washington on August 15, 1942.
 He served on a senior member of the Joint U.S. of Strategic and the Joint War Plans committees with the Joint Chiefs of Staff until 1943 received a letter of Spruance which asked him to be his chief of staff.
 From August 1943 he had duty to Admiral Spruance.
 He was with Spruance and instrumental in the planning and execution of the Gilbert, Marshalls and Marianas campaigns in 1943 and 1944.

 However, the experience of being stranded affected his hope of flag rank.
 After the Gilberts campaign, Spruance wrote an official letter to Nimitz recommending that Moore be promoted.
 Nimitz agreed and forwarded the letter to Ernest King, but the latter would not approve his promotion.
 Moore then returned to Washington and was again with the Joint Chiefs of Staff as deputy secretary.
 In that capacity he took part in the Potsdam Conference of 1945.

 Postwar

-Moore retired in the rank of rear admiral on 1 January 1947 on account of age.
+Moore retired in the rank of rear admiral on January 1, 1947 on account of age.
 After his retirement, Moore became a fellow of Brookings Institution in Washington and worked there with the international studies groups until 1955.

 In 1965 Moore acted as Spruance’s alter ego so that some kind of record could be preserved of Spruance’s naval career in Columbia University Oral History Collection.
 His subsequent oral history comprises five volumes totaling 1245 pages.

-He lived in Chevy Chase, Maryland, until his death on 4 February 1974.
+He lived in Chevy Chase, Maryland, until his death on February 4, 1974.
 He died at the Naval Hospital in Bethesda, Moore was buried at Arlington National Cemetery alongside his wife Anna Louise Kittelle Moore (1890-1990), the daughter of Rear admiral Sumner Ely Wetmore Kittelle, Commanding Officer of the U.S.S.
 Georgia during World War I.